 Rather than by a volcano, Santa Fe was formed by uplifting.
 Some of the island’s endemic species include the Galapagos Hawk, Galapagos Snake, rice rats, different types of finches, and the Galapagos Mockingbird.
 Wander around the island to see salt bushes where Galapagos hawks and Santa Fe land iguanas tend to wander and have a chance to witness friendly and playful sea lions accompany you during your snorkeling activities.

 Enjoy an excursion to Punta Pitt which is located on the eastern tip of San Cristobal Island.
 Take a hike up to a plateau to view the spectacular landscape which is so unique and beautiful it is definitely worth the effort.
 Watch out for the Red-Footed Boobies nesting in the cliffs.
 The water is great here so enjoy the opportunity for kayaking, snorkeling or swimming.
 Cerro Brujo’s breathtaking beach is also home to an abundance of sea lions.
 They are curious and extremely friendly creature that make for an awesome up close and personal experience.
-This is also the first coast where Charles Darwin first stepped foot on in the Archipelago!
+This is also where Charles Darwin first stepped foot on in the Archipelago!

 The Galapagos Turtles Breeding Center is located in the northeast part of San Cristobal Island.
 This was created to conserve the San Cristobal tortoise species.
 The center has the goal to lead and guide the tourists in conservation topics and protection of the environment.
 This area contains native plants and giant tortoises in their natural habitat.
 This is a great location to see these amazing creatures in all stages of life.
 After this, transfer to the airport for your flight back to Quito or Guayaquil.